nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

       <td><code class="highlighter-rouge">0..*</code></td>
     <td>DataRequirement</td>
     <td>Additional required data.</td>
-<td>This MAY be populated with one or more <code class="highlighter-rouge">Questionnaires</code>.
+<td>The data carried in this element is how the CDSS tells the EMS what question to ask next.
+This MAY be populated with one or more <code class="highlighter-rouge">Questionnaires</code>.
 If populated, the status MUST be either 'data-requested' or 'data-required'.</td>
  </tr>

 </table>

 ## GuidanceResponse elements of note ##
 Elements in `GuidanceResponse` of particular significance to implementers are noted below:

+### OutputParameters element of GuidanceResponse ###
+This element carries questions and assertions (resulting from the EMS's responses to received questions) sent to the EMS by the CDSS.
+Where the data carried in `outputParameters` can be interpreted by a system, it should be published as an [Observation](http://hl7.org/fhir/stu3/observation.html).
+This could be done by the CDSS when it receives responses to received questions from the EMS.
+If the information can only be interpreted by a human, it should be published as a [QuestionnaireResponse](http://hl7.org/fhir/stu3/questionnaireresponse.html).
+This resource could be published by the EMS as a response to questions received from the CDSS.
+The <a href="http://hl7.org/fhir/STU3/resource.html#id">logical ID</a> of either or both of these resources can be returned to the EMS by the CDSS for persistence.

+### Result element of GuidanceResponse ###
+This carries the outcome of the triage journey.
+This element can contain up to three different concepts and in order that these can be represented, the `result` element will always reference a `RequestGroup` resource.

+The different outcomes are described below:
+*  A recommendation as to where the patient should go next; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest`.
+*  Care advice for the patient (or third party) on actions that can be performed now to either assist the patient, or to assist the triage process.
+    *  In the case of advice which is not self-care, the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a `ReferralRequest` in turn referencing one or more`CarePlans`.
+    *  In the case of advice to the patient relating to self-care, the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference a`CarePlan`.
+*  A recommendation to redirect to a different `ServiceDefinition`; the `result` element in `GuidanceResponse` MUST be populated with a `RequestGroup` resource which will reference an `ActivityDefinition`.

 ### Status of the GuidanceResponse ###

 The status of the `GuidanceResponse` is a trigger for the Encounter Management System (EMS).
 It MUST contain one of the following values:

 <table style="min-width:100%;width:100%">